NearlyTRex/Stem/gltexture/trunk/ReadMe.txt

 GLTexture provides support for OpenGL texturing.
-TODO write more here
+(TODO: write more here)